 Is the recent COVID stimulus package passed by the federal government available to seed and venture capital-backed startups?

 The federal government signed into law a stimulus bill to try to help smaller businesses - not necessarily startups - during the COVID crisis.
 The CARES Act offers loans and payroll assistance to small businesses, and if they meet the right requirements, seed and venture-backed startups.
-While the funding ran out quickly after “launch,” the government added additional funds to the act to help more small businesses through this difficult time - as of June 4, there were still many, many billions available to lend out.
+While the funding ran out quickly after “launch,” the government added additional funds to the act to help more small businesses.

 There have been many updates to the law, mainly in the form of additional guidance from the federal agencies in charge of running the program.
 Congress passed new guidance on June 3rd, which the President is expected to sign soon, that makes it easier for companies to get PPP loans forgiven, and has some other benefits as well.
 We’ll provide those important updates right after the table of contents.

 In mid-August, the SBA issued information about how an borrower can appeal a PPP loan “rejection.”
 It’s a real process - and we recommend that if this happened to your company, you hire an attorney to help you.

 Early Junes Updates to the CARES Act and PPP Loans